 Grendel is a spoof based off of the Beowulf legend (in which the hero Beowulf originally defeats the dangerous monster, Grendel).
 However, in our version of the story, Grendel is actually a kind and gentle monster who wants to befriend his viking neighbors.
 When the vikings meet him, Grendel’s intentions don’t come across very well, and the vikings decide to attack him mercilessly.
-The film was pitched in November 2016 and will be finished by January 2018.
+The film was pitched in November 2016 and will be finished before the end of 2018.

 Concept art by Joseph Buenning